paul-mesnilgrente/paul-mesnilgrente.github.io/_posts/2018-02-15-my-installation_script.md

 ---
 I use this script after setting up my terminal on a fresh installation.
 It installs all the basics things that I usually need on my Ubuntu.
-It removes all the useless softwares as well (as amazon plugings).
+It removes all the useless softwares as well (as amazon plugins).

 **NOTE:** You may find some scripts that you know.
 This is probably because it is part of my scripts that you can find